Ibn Daqiq al-'Id: Reception

-The reputable Zahiri hadith scholar, Ibn Sayyid al-Nas said: “I have not seen anyone like him among those I met, nor have I received knowledge from anyone more esteemed than him among those from whom I have narrated.
+The Zahiri hadith scholar, Ibn Sayyid al-Nas said: “I have not seen anyone like him among those I met, nor have I received knowledge from anyone more esteemed than him among those from whom I have narrated.
 He was well-versed in the sciences and excelled in their various disciplines.
-He was foremost among his peers in understanding the hidden defects (‘ilal) of hadith and was unique in mastering this precious discipline in his time.
+He was foremost in understanding the hidden defects (‘ilal) of hadith among his peers and was unmatched in this precious discipline in his time.
 He had deep insight and a sharp eye in navigating its intricate paths.

 He had a remarkable ability to derive legal rulings and meanings from the Qur'an and Sunnah, and he excelled in both the transmitted and rational sciences.
 He was raised in silence and absorbed in the pursuit of knowledge.”

-Ibn Sayyid al-Nas further describes the rank of his teacher Ibn Daqiq al-‘Id in this field, saying: “He was well-versed in the sciences and excelled in their various disciplines.
-He was foremost in understanding the hidden defects (‘ilal) of hadith among his peers and was unmatched in this precious discipline during his era.”

 Al-Adfuwī says: “There is no doubt that he was among the people of ijtihād (independent legal reasoning), and none would dispute that except one given to obstinate denial.
 Whoever reflects on his words will realize that they demonstrate greater precision, strength, and knowledge than some of the earlier mujtahids, and are more refined.”

 The great hadith master of the 18th century, Shah Waliullah Dehlawi, stated that no one since the time of the Sahabah had engaged in such deep, profound, and remarkable discussions in their commentary on Hadith as Imam Ibn Daqiq al-‘Id.